AOS Partner Centers

 Note that CCR is more focused on the physical mechanisms of global climate change and how these changes have occurred over time, while SAGE is more focused on global ecological systems and their connections to human health and natural resources.
 Both are good places for AOS students to be aware of, and there are numerous possibilities for education and research in both Centers.
 CCR and SAGE would certainly welcome the involvement of AOS students.

 The Wisconsin State Climatology Office is located within the Department of Atmospheric and Oceanic Sciences at the University of Wisconsin-Madison.
 The state climatologist collects data and information for climate monitoring, provides climate information to residents of Wisconsin, demonstrates the value of climate information in the decision making process to the user community, and conducts applied climate research.
 This office is a partner with the Midwestern Regional Climate Center in providing climate services to the public.
 Prof. John Young serves as State Climatologist with Dr. Ed Hopkins as Assistant State Climatologist.

-he Student Chapter of the American Meteorological Society at the University of Wisconsin-Madison strives to continue the growth of our AOS community through insightful learning experiences and recreational activities.
-Our intent is to help bridge the connection between academia and the real world environment by promoting interaction among students and working professionals.
-Through our organization, we hope the member gains a greater sense of awareness of the many exciting opportunities offered in the Atmospheric and Oceanic Sciences.
-Be sure to like our Facebook page for org updates and announcements!
+The Student Chapter of the American Meteorological Society at the University of Wisconsin-Madison strives to continue the growth of our AOS community through insightful learning experiences and recreational activities.
+Their intent is to help bridge the connection between academia and the real world environment by promoting interaction among students and working professionals.
+Through the organization, they hope each member gains a greater sense of awareness of the many exciting opportunities offered in the Atmospheric and Oceanic Sciences.
+Be sure to like their Facebook page for organizational updates and announcements!